Hyperion-BT/helios-book/src/chapter_1/04_Structs_and_Enums.md

 ## Enums

 Enums are used to represent types that have multiple variants (sometimes called *sum types* in CS).
-They are useful for datums and redeemers.
+These are useful for datums and redeemers.

 Example of an enum: